sailshq/skipper/README.md

  `rm()`      | Remove a file or directory from the remote filesystem `receive()` | Return an "upstream receiver" which will receive files pumped from an upstream and write them to the remote filesystem

-At present, the first three methods are actually only used by skipper-adapter-tests to test your module.
-That said, it is unlikely that any of one them involves writing more than ~5-20 lines of code, so it's worth it to create them so you can use the generic test suite.
+The first three methods are also used by tools like `sails-hook-uploads` and `skipper-adapter-tests`.
 See [skipper-disk](https://github.com/balderdashy/skipper-disk/blob/master/index.js#L27) or [skipper-s3](https://github.com/balderdashy/skipper-s3/blob/master/index.js#L54) for example implementations.

 The most important method is `receive()` -- it builds the upstream receiver which is responsible for writing incoming files to the remote filesystem.